AlyaGomaa/indigo/_posts/2021-04-28-Create-and-test-your-own-TAXII-server.md

 COPY  examples/data-configuration.yml /data-configuration.yml
 ```

-# Fixing Authentication error
+# Fix authentication error

 if you build and run the server now you'll probably get  ```401 Unauthorized```  (unless they fixed it in their github repo)

-basically because opentaxii will be treating your token as bytes and it's in fact a string
+basically because opentaxii is treating your token as bytes and it's in fact a string
 so let's fix that

 we need to edit ```opentaxii/management.py``` (this is where the authentication error is coming from)